 This prospectus relates to the resale, by the selling shareholders identified in this prospectus, of (i) up to an aggregate of 4,230,487 American Depository Shares ("ADS"), each representing ten (10) of our ordinary shares, par value NIS 0.01 per share ("Ordinary Shares"), (ii) up to an aggregate of 2,622,157 of our warrants (the "warrants") to purchase ADSs (the "warrant ADSs") and (iii) up to an aggregate of 2,622,157 warrant ADSs.
 The selling shareholders are identified in the table commencing on page 9.
 The ADSs and the warrants held by these selling shareholders are being registered hereunder pursuant to previously disclosed purchase agreements between each of the selling shareholders and us.
 No ADSs or warrants are being registered hereunder for sale by us.
 We will not receive any proceeds from the sale of the ADSs or the warrants by the selling shareholders.
-All net proceeds from the sale of the ADSs and the warrants on a cashless basis.
+All net proceeds from the sale of the ADSs and the warrants covered by this prospectus will go to the selling shareholders.
+However, we may receive the proceeds from any exercise of warrants if the holders do not exercise the warrants on a cashless basis.
 See "Use of Proceeds."